Feminist interpretations of witch trials in the early modern period: The Malleus Maleficarum

 This passage from the Malleus Maleficarum declares that women are ultimately more susceptible to possession from demons, as well as more prone to lash out using witchcraft just on the basis of assumed female characteristics, such as “loose tongues” and “lack physical strength”.
 Because this treatise played such a large role in efforts against witchcraft in the early modern time period, it may be assumed that these attitudes about women were widespread and believed by many people in Europe.
 Additionally, this writing was published during a time of widespread religious influence, therefore as a religious piece of writing, it might have been accepted more readily.
+And with men holding more power within religious text, women held no chance not being accused or held a fair trial.

 Witches and early modern stereotypes of women

 The stereotype of witches that existed during the early modern period was derived from historical conceptions of demonism that existed even before the witch trials began.
+During this era, religious texts were highly believed and were deemed logically.
 Scholars have cited the belief in female demons in particular as relating directly to the later stereotype of heightened female magic.
 The first Germanic law codes also referred to the existence of cannibal women who had strikingly similar characteristics as early modern witches.
 Both were more likely to be female, elderly, poor, isolated from society, or sexually deviant, all of which are characteristics that were outside of the gendered expectations.
 These particular characteristics as being witch-like can be seen in documentation of trials or records of events of supposed witchcraft.
 One such record, titled, “The most wonderfull and true storie, of a certaine witch named Alse Gooderige of Stapen hill” from 1597 exemplifies how women were more likely to be accused of witchcraft based on possessing these characteristics.
-The document depicts an interaction between Gooderige and a young boy, in which Gooderige is accused of bewitching him.
+Women were deemed argumentative, troublesome, and aggressive to their neighbours.The document depicts an interaction between Gooderige and a young boy, in which Gooderige is accused of bewitching him.
 The document includes descriptions of Gooderige as an accused witch, describing her as an elderly widow and having warts on her face.
 This description reflects the phenomenon that women were more likely to be accused of witchcraft if they deviated from the societal acceptance of being young, beautiful, and involved in society life.